 Guided tours are provided by both the Verde Valley Archaeological Society and Friends of the Forest during these hours (petroglyph area is fenced and only accessible during regular visiting hours).

-Before visiting the site, please read the Forest Service Guide on Archaeological Site Etiquette to help you better enjoy your visit without causing inadvertent damage to the site (written for the Palatki/Honanki ruins, but equally applicable here).
+Before visiting the site, please read the Archaeological Site Etiquette Guide to help you better enjoy your visit without causing inadvertent damage to the site.

 Photos & Multimedia

 At a Glance